 Department of European Studies & Modern Languages, Unit Catalogue 2009/10

-Skills in critical analysis, conceptual thinking, precision in the use of written and spoken language, exercise of independent judgement, and the planning/conduct/reporting of non-quantitative research are developed and assessed in this unit.
+Skills in critical analysis, conceptual thinking, precision in the use of written and spoken language, exercise of independent judgement, reasoned argument, effective communication in the target language, teamwork and the planning/conduct/reporting of non-quantitative research are developed and assessed in this unit.

 The unit will cover historical background from the Mexican Revolution to the present time, exploring political concepts such as authoritarianism, national identity and the search for independence through the media of art, literature and cinema.
 We will concentrate on a number of case studies which will include Mexican muralism, politically committed poetry and the "New Song" movement.
 This unit is interdisciplinary and is taught in Spanish.